We have treatment centres for alcohol rehab if you live in Saudi Arabia

 Perhaps you’re reading this article because you need to support someone with a drug and alcohol addiction.
 If you’ve noticed a drastic change in the person’s health, behaviour, self-esteem, relationships and more, there are processes and things you can do to help them with their addiction.

-First, approach the person in a comfortable environment and help them to feel at ease before initiating the topic.
+First, approach the person in a comfortable environment and help them feel at ease before bringing up the topic.
 Your attitude and tone can make a huge difference in how they open up.
 For example, if you attack them with questions about their addiction, they’ll act defensively and not be honest.

 It’s likely the person with an addiction won’t admit they have one to you at first.
-However, it’s not your duty to offer them medical advice, but merely to listen to their problems and inform them that you’re always there to listen when they’re feeling low.
+However, it’s not your duty to offer them medical advice, but merely to listen to their problems and to let them know you’re always there when they’re feeling low.

 Common Symptoms to Be Aware of with Drug Addictions